CME Information: CIDP

-Albert Einstein College of Medicine designates this live activity for a maximum of 1.0 AMA PRA Category 1 Credit™.
+The Postgraduate Institute for Medicine designates this live activity for a maximum of 1.0 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-Albert Einstein College of Medicine designates this enduring material for a maximum of 1.0 AMA PRA Category 1 Credits™.
+The Postgraduate Institute for Medicine designates this enduring material for a maximum of 1.0 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-The enduring material will be available from April 4, 2017 to June 23, 2018.
+The enduring material will be available from May 31, 2018 to July 11, 2019.

 Participants will need a computer with a recent version of Adobe Flash installed, as well as an internet connection sufficient for streaming media.

 Professor of Neurology

 Harvard Medical School

 Director, Center for Autonomic and Peripheral Nerve Disorders

 Gertrude and Dewey Ziegler Professor of Neurology

 University of Kansas Medical Center